 With this option enabled, the tool black boxes any compile points that have mapper errors and continues to synthesize the rest of the design.
-See Combining Compile Points with Multiprocessing, on page 470 for more information about this mode.
+See Using Continue on Error, on page 213 for more information about this mode.

 6. Synthesize the design.